Foto del docente

 Research

-My present research investigates the possibility of developing alternative methods (electronic nose, near infrared spectroscopy NIRs) for the identification of microorganisms and the plant disease diagnosis.
+My present research investigates the possibility of developing alternative methods (electronic nose, near infrared spectroscopy NIRs) for early diagnosis of plant streesses or assesing fruit quality and for the identification of microorganisms and the plant disease diagnosis.
 Moreover, the organic volatile compounds (VOCs) production during the plant-microbe interaction has also been considered for their possible effect in the plant-pathogen interactions.

 Among the organic volatile compounds, special attention was paid to ethylene and jasmonic acid derivatives for their influence on plant resistance mechanisms.